Sebastianhju/Runeterra-5e/Rules/Runes.md

 ### Arcane Comet <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/Images/img-runes/Sorcery/ArcaneComet.png" Align=left width=15% height=15%>

-Once per combat, as an action you can summon an arcane comet that crashes into a 30 foot radius, all creatures in the effect must make a dexterity saving throw or take 3d6 bludgeoning damage and are knocked prone.
+Once per combat, as an action you can summon an arcane comet that crashes into a 20 foot radius, all creatures in the effect must make a dexterity saving throw or take 3d6 bludgeoning damage and are knocked prone.
 The save DC equals 8 + twice your proficiency bonus or your spell save DC.

+**Alteration**: The radius increases to 30ft and targets of your choosing is immune to the _Arcane Comet_

 The damage increases by 3d6 at levels 5, 11 and 17